Constantine wrote Matthew 28:19 into your Bible, Part 2

 “The obvious explanation of the silence of the New Testament on the triune name, and the use of another formula in Acts and Paul, is that this other formula was the earlier, and that the triune formula is a later addition.—Encyclopedia of Religion and Ethics

-P.S.
-There is another Scriptural source that dismisses the Trinitarian formula of baptism.
-The original book of Matthew (as well as the book of Hebrews) was written in Hebrew.
-The composit version compiled by Shem Tov, and named after him, was taken from the oldest Hebrew sources.
-While Shem Tov, being Jewish, was against the teaching that the Yeshua was the Messiah, he nonetheless preserved the entire book for the purpose of railing against it!
-While a bias against using the name of Yeshua crept in; I find it most interesting that the oldest known manuscript predated the Trinity theory, and therefore has no reference to a Trinitarian baptism.
+PS; There is another Biblical source that dismisses the Trinitarian formula of immersion, the Hebrew version of Matthew.
+The composite version compiled by Shem Tov and named after him is allegedly taken from an original Hebrew source.
+While Shem Tov, being Jewish, was against the teaching that Yeshua was the Messiah, he nonetheless preserved the entire book for the purpose of railing against it!
+While a bias against using the name of Yeshua crept in; I find it most interesting that the oldest known manuscripts that Shem Tov is said to have been using at least predates the Trinity theory, and therefore has no reference to a Trinitarian immersion.
 Following is a quote from an article on the Shem Tov:

 “Lack of Trinitarian formula for baptism in Matt 28:19-20 [in the Shem Tov] is unique but [at least Yeshua] seems to be in codices that Eusebius found in Caesarea: he quotes (H.E.
 3.5.2): “They went on their way to all the nations teaching their message in the power of Jesus for he had said to them, “Go make Disciples of all the nations in My name”.
 The Shem Tov version of Matthew reads: